BradHillier/Chessboard/specifications/specifications.md

 <img alt="help menu mockup" src="assets/help_menu.png" width=600>
 </div>
 The Help screen is accessible from the main menu.
 This page contains basic instructions on how to use the app.
 Instructions like what type of input the app expects, what's considered a bad input, and what other bounds there are on the user.
 It also presents a brief overview of some basic chess rules and piece movements, acting as an introduction for new players to chess.
-The page also has links to the FIDE official rules webpage for an in-depth review of the rules.

 ### Credits <a name="credits" />
 <div>